14 March 1964: Ringo's Records

 There is also one other visible album cover that I have not been able to identify.
 The artwork consists of target-like concentric circles alternating dark and light colours, with the numbers 3 2 1 written from the centre out to the edge.
 Any ideas?

 Addendum: Thank you to Riley Smith, who suggested the similarity between the mysterious album cover and a Ready, Steady, Go! intro card.
 Perhaps there was some sort of promotional record from the Associated-Rediffusion television show?
+A promotional copy of Manfred Mann's '5-4-3-2-1' theme, perhaps?

 Comments